-Posted by Luai about 4 years ago
+Posted by Luai over 4 years ago

 Hi all, I just bumped into Lasp and it looks amazing.
 We currently use riak_core in our project and one thing I didn't quite follow was if lasp can handle chashed primary nodes and handoffs like how the riak_core VNodes works.
 Are there any additional docs or some source files in particular I should be looking at?
 Thanks!

 Posted by Christopher JImison over 4 years ago

 Handling unexpected node exit and rejoin on different port